aiditto/tryst/README.md

 Both of these frontends use the same backend API, [loopback (aka api/v1)](backend/loopback), is built strictly as an API that these two frontends communicate with.
 [Restify (aka api/v0)](backend/restify) is a remnant of our first take on this platform.

+**Big thanks to all significant contributors along the way**

+Parties involved in service design workshops through Vinnova projects, representing the needs owners:
+* Länsstyrelsen Skåne (*primary needs owner*)
+* Research Institutes of Sweden
+* Helsingborgs Stad
+* Lunds Kommun
+* Tomelilla Kommun

+Private consultant companies offering their time and expertise to Vinnova-funded projects:
+* Sylog AB
+* Yabs AB (Young Aces by Sylog)
+* Nidulus AB (early involvment in setting up the user interface and application structure)

+And of course the founders and the nationand and international advisory boards of
+* AIDITTO AB

 🚀